skip to content

 How Will A Reaggravated Injury Affect My Case?

-work hardeningWhen you have a preexisting condition and therefore must pursue the case as a reaggravated injury claim, this can have several effects upon your case.
+work hardeningWhen you have a preexisting condition and therefore must pursue the case as a reaggravated injury claim, this can have several effects on your case.
 First off, jurors often find it difficult to understand how to gauge how a preexisting condition was aggravated much less place a value on the pain and suffering caused by it.
 Your attorney will need to bring forth evidence establishing what your condition was before and what it was like after the event that forms the basis of the lawsuit reaggravated your injury.
 He may also need to hire your treating doctor or even an independent medical examiner to review the records of your condition before and after and testify about any documented differences.

 What Sort of Evidence Is Used to Prove Aggravation of a Preexisting Condition?